xykong36/Private-Pilot-Notes/check-ride.md

+Q: Different type of airspeeds

+A:

+* Indicated Airspeed (IAS): read right off your airspeed indicator
+* True Airpseed(TAS): the speed of your aircraft relative to the air it's flying through.
+As you climb, true airspeed is higher than your indicated airspeed.
+Pressure decreases with higher altitudes, so for any given true airspeed, as you climb, fewer and fewer air molecules will enter the pitoto tubde.
+1000 feet -> 2% higher
+* Groundspeed (GS): The movement of your airplane relative to the ground.
+It's true airspeed corrected for wind. e.g. TAS 100 knots + tailwind of 20 knots, GS = 120 knots
+* Calibrated Airspeed (CAS): indicated airspeed corrected for instrument and positional errors.
+ISA conditions (15 degrees Celsius + 29.92 inches of mercury, 0% humidity)

 ## X/C Flight Planning and National Airspace System

+* Class B 需要clearance, 必须十分明确的表示 `request clearance into the Class Bravo`

 * Besides completing a weather briefing to obtain NOTAMs and weather, what other pre-flight actions are required ?
 What actions do you personally do ?
   * NOTAM